fatbeardandscars/hologram_sim7000_TCPIP/README.md

 # hologram_sim7000_TCPIP
-Send a messages to Hologram Cloud with auto AT commands with sim7000 and Arduino.
+Send a messages to Hologram Cloud with auto AT commands with sim7000 breakout and Arduino.

 There is a sim800 library for Hologram, however most of the at commands and proceedures are different for the sim7000.
 For example...